tianyu-sun/Big-Data-Feature-Selection-with-sk-learn/README.md

   	The "sklearn_feature_selection.ipynb" file is the feature selection method of using sklearn, and we will draw the conclusion by this.

+​	A random forest algorithm with 100000 decision trees was run to decide which features are more important,and the result is as above.From this we know that feature 306 can be very important,and there are several features, such as feature 345,feature 1475,feature 1049 and so on, that can be of no use for our work.

 Feature ranking:
 1. feature 306 (0.013455)